Otorb/Otorb/README.md

 I have worked with :
 React+Firebase ,
 Sequelize,
-postgres,
+Postgres,

-Want to become a full-time and an Open Source Contributor ❤️.
+I want to become a full-time and an Open Source Contributor ❤️.

 ## About Me :wave:

-I'm a 31-year-old web developer from Venezuela and currently reside in Perú,  I just finished a Full Stack Developer Program at Henry Bootcamp, and I'm looking for open-source projects to contribute to and people to collaborate with!
+I'm a 31-year-old web developer from Venezuela currently living in Peru.
+I just finished a Full Stack Developer Program at Henry Bootcamp, and I'm looking for open-source projects to contribute to and people to collaborate with!

 ## ⚡ Technologies
 Talk to me about